gitgit-hooray/finalCapstone/README.md

 <br>
 <br>
 ## Credits
-This project was created by Charmaine Fernandes.
+This project was created by [Charmaine Fernandes](https://github.com/gitgit-hooray)

 I appreciate the contributions and support from the open-source community.